Lantronix/xpw-jslib/README.md

 ```
 xpw.serialTransmit({
-		line: "1",		// could also be "2", if ommitted or some other value, defaults to "1"
+		line: "1",		// could also be "2" or "CDC_ACM" (new 1.5 firmware), if ommitted or some other value,
+                  // defaults to "1"
 		message: "This will go out to the serial port\r\n",			// required
 		callback: function(data) {
 				// Do something, data is an object with a boolean called success: